first direct savings accounts and interest rates

 first direct is a separate division to HSBC but the two do offer similar savings account rates and deals.
 However, the two differ in other aspects. first direct often tops polls for the quality of its customer service.

-If you’re wondering how to cash a cheque in with first direct, it’s incredibly simple.
-Just use the online HSBC store locator to find your local branch.
+If you’re wondering how to cash a cheque with first direct, it’s incredibly simple.
+You can use the online HSBC store locator to find your local branch and pay in that way.
+Or you can scan and pay in cheques through the first direct mobile app (up to £2,000 a day) or post them to first direct.

-You can pay in cash or cheque.
-In addition, you can take cash out over the counter at an HSBC branch.
-However, you need to call first direct in advance to arrange this particular service.
+In addition, you can pay in and withdraw cash over the counter at an HSBC branch.
+However, you need to call first direct in advance to arrange a withdrawal over the counter.

-If you have a 1st account then you do all these actions at a Post Office branch.
+If you have a 1st account, you can also use your debit card to do all these actions at a Post Office branch.
 However, paying in a cheque is slightly more complicated.
 Here are the details:

 So if HSBC and first direct both go bust, you would only be covered for £85,000 – not £170,000.